 Shooting the pier.
 It's one of the ultimate surfing experiences.
-The exciting stunt can turn into tragedy, but we're leaving clues on how to navigate through the pilings at 30 miles per hour.
+The exciting stunt can turn into tragedy, but we're leaving clues on navigating through the pilings at 30 miles per hour.

-If you've decided to shoot the pier, find the right beach.
-You want clean, peeling waves which break evenly beneath the promenade of the pier - not against the front end.
+If you've decided to shoot the pier, find a suitable beach.
+You want clean, peeling waves that break evenly beneath the pier's promenade - not against the front end.

 Whether it's a straight line or a weave, commit to the ride, stay in control, and shoot that pier.
 See you on the other side.